-Parameter Options Description Core Number 1 - 4 Enter the number of CPU cores.
-Default: 1 Frequency (MHz) 20 - 400 Enter the frequency in MHz.
-Default: 100 Peripheral Clock On, off Choose whether you want to run a dedicated clock for the APB3 slaves (SPI, I2C, GPIO, UART, and user timer) and AXI4 slave.
-Peripheral Clock Frequency (MHz) 20 - 200 Enter the peripheral clock frequency in MHz.
-Cache On, off Choose whether you want to include I\$ and D\$ caches.
-Custom Instruction On, off Choose whether to enable the custom instruction interface.
-Linux Memory Management Unit On, off Choose whether to enable the Linux MMU.
-Floating-point Unit On, off Choose whether to enable the FPU.
-Atomic Extension On, off Choose whether to enable atomic extension instruction support.
-If you enable the Linux MMU, this option must be enabled and is turned on by default.
+Parameter Options Description Availability Option Standard, Lite This option in the Sapphire SoC provides for different applications.
+Default: Standard Standard and Lite Core Number 1 - 4 Enter the number of CPU cores.
+Default: 1 Standard only Frequency (MHz) 20 - 400 Enter the frequency in MHz.
+Default: 100 Standard and Lite Peripheral Clock On, off Choose whether you want to run a dedicated clock for the APB3 slaves (SPI, I2C, GPIO, UART, and user timer) and AXI4 slave.
+Standard and Lite Peripheral Clock Frequency (MHz) 20 - 200 Enter the peripheral clock frequency in MHz.
+Standard and Lite Cache On, off Choose whether you want to include I\$ and D\$ caches.
+Standard and Lite Custom Instruction On, off Choose whether to enable the custom instruction interface.
+Standard only Linux Memory Management Unit On, off Choose whether to enable the Linux MMU.
+Standard only Floating-point Unit On, off Choose whether to enable the FPU.
+Standard only Atomic Extension On, off Choose whether to enable atomic extension instruction support.
+Standard only If you enable the Linux MMU, this option must be enabled and is turned on by default.
 Compressed Extension On, off Choose whether to enable compressed instruction support.
+Standard only Multiplication and Division On, off Choose whether to enable multiplication and division, which is the RISC-V M extension.
+Lite only Note: This feature is turned on in Standard option.
+Barrel Shifter On, off Choose whether to include the barrel shifter, which is a module that can perform shift operations on any number of bits within a single clock cycle.
+Lite only Note: This feature is turned on in Standard option.
+CSR Optimization On, off Choose whether to minimize the number of RISC-V Control and Status Registers.
+Lite only Note: This feature is turned off when the RISC-V standard debug interface is enabled.
+This feature is also turned off in Standard option.

-Important: When running the SoC at high frequencies, 易灵思 recommends that you use the TIMING\1 place and route optimization.
+Important: When running the SoC at high frequencies, 易灵思 recommends that you use the TIMING_1 place and route optimization.
 To set this option:

 - 1. Open the Project Editor.

 - 2. Click the Place and Route tab.

-- 3. Double-click the Value cell for --optimization level.
+- 3. Double-click the Value cell for --optimization_level.

-- 4. Choose TIMING\1.
+- 4. Choose TIMING_1.

 - 5. Click OK and then compile.